 Under the Regulatory Flexibility Act (5 U.S.C.
 601-612), we have considered whether this rule would have a significant economic impact on a substantial number of small entities.
 The term "small entities" comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.

 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-The number of small entities impacted by this rule is expected to be minimal because of the short duration that this rule is in effect.
-Moreover, the Captain of the Port will consider on a case-by-case basis whether an entity can enter this zone; therefore, it is likely that very few, if any, small entities will be impacted by this rule.
+The number of small entities impacted by this rule is expected to be minimal because of the short duration of this rule and the transitory nature of these moving security zones.